 The Great Falls National Park is a wonderful place to spend an afternoon even if you don’t want to visit the Matildaville Ruins.

-There are three viewing areas to see the awesome power of the waterfalls.
 The terrain near the falls is rocky and can be slippery.
 Wear proper shoes and be careful.

 Does Great Falls Park Allow Dogs?